 One of my subscribers sent me an interesting puzzle:

 Not really.
-OSPF behaves identically within an area (modulo stub/NSSA behavior) regardless of the area number… and even there you could argue that the only difference between area 0 and other areas is that the standard (and all compliant implementations) doesn’t allow you to set stub or NSSA bit in area 0.
+OSPF behaves identically within an area (modulo stub/NSSA behavior) regardless of the area number.
+Even there, you could argue that the only difference between area 0 and other areas is that the standard (and all compliant implementations) doesn’t allow you to set stub or NSSA bit in area 0.

-The real difference between area 0 and other areas arises when you connect multiple areas together.
-OSPF is really a distance-vector protocol across multiple areas, and the area number serves as a split-horizon mechanism - inter-area routes are not propagated across non-backbone areas.
+The fundamental difference between area 0 and other areas arises when you connect multiple areas.
+OSPF behaves like a distance-vector protocol across area boundaries, and the area number serves as a split-horizon mechanism; inter-area routes are not propagated across non-backbone areas.

-So yes, it’s perfectly fine to run OSPF in a single area, use area# 123, and make it an NSSA area.
+So yes, running OSPF in a single area is perfectly fine.
+Using area# 123 and making it an NSSA area is also okay.
 Does it make sense?
 There might be some other design requirement we’re not aware of, but all other things being equal, I’d always prefer area 0 over anything else to keep things obvious.